K-arch27/VM-dualboot/README.md

 Happenned to me with an edited version of windows and I had to install the nvidia drivers manually without a screen (yay muscle memory) before being able to see

-Boot back to your OS without
+Boot back to your OS without Gpu passthrough ( if using udev hit both ctrl keys to control the Linux Os, then switch to tty2 with ctrl+alt+2 login and then type reboot)

+remove the GPU pci from the VM and put back the spice display and start it

-to make it easier I downloaded the drivers and extracted them , and made a shortcut of the installer in a corner of the desktop so I could reach it with accuracy
+download the drivers and extract them

+make a shortcut of the installer in a corner of the desktop to be able to launch it once back in the dark

+test out the installer to see how it work and what keyboard key you need to use to proceed (so it can be done without seeing a mouse)

+turn the vm off and add back the GPU pci and remove the spice display

+reboot back in passthrough mode

+login and lauch the installer from the corner

-Wait a couple seconds to make sure it loaded, Default option is next so press Space and wait again a couple seconds, Space again to start the install and then if made properly the screen should eventually appear (5 to 10 min)
+Wait a couple seconds to make sure it loaded and proceed to the installation with the test made before rebooting

+for Nvidia Default option is next so press Space and wait again a couple seconds, Space again to start the install and then if made properly the screen should eventually appear (5 to 10 min)

 ## 5. Setting up script to start VM when booting the passthrough entry